scrmbld/tree-sitter-oz/README.md

 ```

 At this point, if you restart neovim and open a file ending in a `.oz` extension, you should see syntax highlighting.

+### Optional

+In order to enable commentstring integration place the following line into .config/nvim/ftplugin/oz.lua (or wherever your nvim configuration files are)
+`vim.bo.commentstring = '// %s'`